The Little Princess (1939 film): Production

 After filming was completed, Daryl Zanuck of Fox requested additional scenes shot totalling $300,000 pushing the cost over $1 million.
 This made the movie the most expensive Shirley Temple film to date.

-As part of the preparation for the movie, great pains were taken to make sure every aspect of it was true to 1899 and England, the time period and setting of the story.
+As part of the preparation for the film, great pains were taken to make sure every aspect of it was true to 1899 and England, the time period and setting of the story.
 Props such as the doll had to be to the exact specifications of a doll made at that time.
 Clothing also had to be precise.
 Production was held up after it was discovered that one of the costumes Temple wore used snap fasteners that were not invented until 1908.

 During the scene where Temple dumps ashes on Marcia Mae Jones' character, the original plan was to do it in one take.
 Temple, however, who was angry about the attention received by Sybil Jason in a previous scene, wanted to repeat it after the first take, likely just to "let off steam", but when she asked director Lang for a second ash-dump take, he said it was not necessary.